crystopherm1687/sep11-freedom-project/blog/entry01.md

 ### Content
 <!-- Talk about progress and intro to tool -->
 For my tool I have decided to go with Api's because I wanted to make a quote generator for my project.
-In my learning stage i found that it is simple to make an
+In my case this project is proving to be slightly difficult because of how much learning I need to do in order to pull off the full use of my tool.
+Since Api's rely on a server that means I have to call it

 text
 #### Sources